 A Solider's Wife

-Margaret Corbin married a military man and refused to stay at home but followed her young husband into the War Of Independence.
+Margaret Corbin married a military man but unlike most wives she refused to stay safely at home but followed her young husband into the War Of Independence.
 She worked to earn her way by helping soldiers with their laundry, cooking and taking care of the sick.
 Her husband's job on the battlefield was loading the cannon.
 Margaret followed him to the Battle at Fort Wahington, Nov 16, 1776.
 The soldier firing the cannon and Margaret's husband were both killed and Margaret took over firing the cannon at the British.
 It was said that she had an excellent aim.